-We savored stunning mountain landscapes, lush valleys and seemingly Photoshopped sunsets.
+We savored stunning mountain landscapes, lush valleys, and seemingly Photoshopped sunsets.
 We tackled humbling off-road drives and river crossings in rugged Russian vans that were surprisingly comfortable and as durable as an Energizer bunny.
 (Though for some baffling reason the Russians designed them so that the windows on the left, aside from the driver’s, don’t open.)

 We ate meat.
 A LOT of meat.
 At every sitting, there was meat.
-Which makes sense, the Kazakh culture revolves around its livestock (horses, goats and sheep) and their byproducts.
+This makes sense, the Kazakh culture revolves around its livestock (horses, goats, and sheep) and their byproducts.
 There’s no agriculture to speak of and fruit is basically non-existent.
 Our wonderful cook Meruya, bought meat from the Kazakhs we visited and packed vegetables and fruits to add to our diet.
 But in the end, we ate A LOT of meat.
 (I thought I might lose weight on this excursion, but alas, I think I gained a few pounds.)

 We drank tea and coffee, and on occasion, fizzy fermented mares milk (a Kazakh favorite, but too sour for my taste), but nothing satisfied me more than the river-chilled, ice-cold Mongolian beers we drank every evening at dinner.